widelands/widelands/doc/sphinx/source/add-ons.rst

 Structure
 ---------

-An add-on is either a directory or a zip-compressed file with the extension ``*.wad``.
+An add-on is a directory (never a zip-compressed file!) with the extension ``*.wad``.
 Add-ons have to be placed in the ``addons`` subdirectory of the home directory to be found by the game.

 The ``addons`` File
 -------------------